+Farsightedness.
 Henry Drummond wrote: 'It is given to some to work for immediate results, and from year to year they can reckon up a balance of success.
 But the men who get no stimulus from any visible reward, whose lives pass while the objects for which they toil are too far away to comfort them; the men who hold aloof from dazzling schemes and earn the misunderstanding of the crowd because they foresee remoter issues, who even oppose a seeming good because a deeper evil lurks beyond; these are the statesmen of the kingdom of God.'

-(The Greatest Thing in the World) They may be lone voices, prophets, eagles.
+They may be lone voices, prophets, eagles.